|

 and delay getting to the meat of the song.

-demo.
 He says a 20-second solo can seem two hours long.
+And he

-that makes the song look too long.
-(You don't have to print
+makes the song look too long.
+(You don't have to print out

 Michael